 Companies to Watch was developed by the Edward Lowe Foundation as a unique way to recognize and honor second-stage companies that demonstrate high performance in the marketplace with innovative strategies and processes.
 In addition to evaluating past growth and projected success, applicant companies are judged according to their special strengths and impact in their markets, communities and within the state – thus deeming them “worth watching.”

-The Honorees for this year’s award will be announced in October.
-For the list of all finalists, visit: https://growfl.com/congratulations-finalists/
+The Honorees for this year’s award will be celebrated at a state-wide ceremony in February.
+For the list of all honorees, visit: https://growfl.com/congratulations-honorees/

 GrowFL is dedicated to support and accelerate the growth of second-stage companies throughout Florida, by providing their leaders focused, efficient, and timely access to resources they deem important, such as connections with other second-stage company leaders, and to professional organizations whose expertise, experience, and products lead to the second-stage company’s continued growth and prosperity resulting in diversification and growth of Florida’s economy.
 Second-stage growth companies have at least 6 employees and $750,000 in revenue and possess an intent and desire to grow beyond second-stage.
 Website: https://www.growfl.com